marionebl/git-editor/readme.md

 ## Rationale

 *  There are various tools helping with commit message drafting
-*  None of them actually helps with the entire comit lifecycle
+*  None of them actually helps with the entire commit lifecycle
-*  Git provides the editor configuration
+*  Git provides the editor configuration at `core.editor`
 *  A dedicated git editor could achieve awesome things

 ## User Experience